JasperHG90/chitchat-docker/README.md

 ## Which version of ChitChat am I using?

-After the (manual) configuration of ChitChat, you will find a file called `VERSION.txt` in the root folder containing the ChitChat version.
+After the (manual) configuration of ChitChat, you will find a file called `VERSION.txt` in the root folder that contains the ChitChat version you're currently using.

 ## Updating settings